Illegal immigration to India: Kerala

+Maharashtra

+As a result of security risks posed by illegal Bangladeshi immigrants due to rise in crime rates, particularly threats of terrorism and religious intolerance, law enforcement officials of Maharashtra Police began an extensive hunt for these immigrants statewide, many of them working in construction sites, or as laborers/maids.
+Several agents making forged documents for the immigrants were also busted and arrested.

+In January 2025, the Mumbai Police arrested Mohammad Shariful Islam Shehzad, an illegal Bangladeshi immigrant, who was accused of stabbing actor Saif Ali Khan at his residence.

+During the investigation of the riots in Nagpur in March 2025, the probe team determined a link towards Bangladeshis, as a few social media posts traced by the team were found to be in Bengali language.

 Mizoram

 Bangladeshi Buddhist Chakma immigrants from Bangladesh have settled in the southern part of Mizoram because they were displaced by the construction of the Kaptai Dam on the Karnaphuli River in 1962, the dam flooded 655 square kilometres and displaced over 100,000 people, most of them were Chakma people.
 As there was no rehabilitation and compensation, they fled from Bangladesh to India.
 The Chakma people also resisted inclusion into Bangladesh during the Bangladeshi Independence in 1971 through armed struggle led by Shanti Bahini because they were ethnically, culturally and religiously distinct, this violent confrontation between Shanti Bahini and Bangladeshi Army led to Chakma fleeing Bangladesh for India.

 Tripura

 Tripura demographics have been altered due to the influx of illegal Bangladeshi refugees and immigrants alike.
 The politics and socio-economic conditions have been greatly affected by it.
-The influx started from the 70s after the Liberation of Bangladesh 1971.
+The influx started from the 70s after the Liberation of Bangladesh 1971 and continues to this day.
 The proportion of the local Tripuri population was reduced from 59.1% in 1951 to 31.1% in 2011.
 All major political parties in Tripura favour the replication of National Register of Citizens of India (NRC) in their state too, although with some riders.

+In October 2025, the Bangladeshi Government lodged a protest, after 3 illegal Bangladeshi immigrants, who were suspected of being cattle thieves, were lynched to death by several local residents at a border village called Bidyabil, after attacking two rubber plantation workers.
+Residents of the village had resisted the intruders from entering, prompting local authorities to investigate, and the bodies of those immigrants were handed to Bangladesh after post mortem was conducted.